lzjzhuanyong/lzjzhuanyong.github.io/README.md

 [wstool.html](https://lzjzhuanyong.github.io/wstool.html) no longer uses "pako.js" to do decompression

-new page style of the wstool
+2022-10-14 update: new page style of the wstool